 - Based on information taken from the BYU-Idaho Thomas E. Ricks Grant Application and the FAFSA

-- For the 2020/2021 application, students are evaluated on high school GPA and ACT/SAT score (see Tables 2 and 3 below)
+- For the 2020/2021 application, students are evaluated on high school GPA and ACT/SAT score (see Tables 2 and 3 below).

-- For continuing students: BYU-Idaho GPA based on cumulative data from the end of the previous Fall semester (see Table 4 below).
+- Continuing students: Evaluated on BYU-Idaho GPA based on cumulative data from the end of the previous Fall semester (see Table 4 below).
 Students must have completed at least 14 resident credits at BYU-Idaho.

-- For transfer students: transfer GPA (see Table 4 below)
+- Transfer students: Evaluated on transfer GPA (see Table 4 below)

 Students who submit their BYU-Idaho Thomas E. Ricks Grant Application after the March 1st priority deadline will be evaluated for financial need only and awarded based on university fund availability.

-Recently Returned Missionaries must complete the required applications before the Financial Aid Determination Date of their first semester back in order to be evaluated for the maximum eligible awards
+Recently Returned Missionaries must complete the required applications before the full-semester Financial Aid Determination Date (FADD) of their first semester back in order to be evaluated for the maximum eligible awards.

 Academic Achievement Evaluation Tables